 Skip to Content

-HAM Radio for Preppers: The Complete Guide
+Ham Radio for Preppers: The Complete Guide

 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-If the grid fails, it will take our ability to communicate with it.
-Everyone outside walking distance will fade to memories if we can no longer reach out.
 The convenience of simply picking up a phone to communicate will suddenly vanish.
-This HAM radio guide for preppers will re-open communication channels around the block and around the world.
+This ham radio guide for preppers will re-open communication channels around the block and around the world.

-HAM radio is one of the few forms of emergency communication for information exchange across vast distances.
-From simple verbal communication to the exchange of text to the sharing of images, HAM radio can do it all.
-You just need to know the best type of radio to use especially when the cell phones are turned off and the televisions are silent.
-Overall, the ability to share information and intelligence could mean the difference between comfort and concern when you are no longer in touch with the rest of the world.
+Ham radio is one of the few forms of emergency communication for information exchange across vast distances.
+From simple verbal communication to the exchange of text to the sharing of images, ham radio can do it all.

 HAM radio